mvrdevelopment/spec/proposal/protocols/additional_protocols.md

   </DMXChannel>
 ```

 Is addressable via "Head_Dimmer.Dimmer.Dimmer" and "Head_Dimmer/Dimmer/Dimmer" respectively.
-Fixture individual address is a field defined in the fixture, in case of a simple DMX address, this could look like this: "1/Head_Dimmer/Dimmer/Dimmer".
+Fixture individual address is a field defined in the fixture and Control unit.
+It is proposed to use the Identifier for the Fixture as it is easy readable and can be remembered by the users.
+Usually the so called Fixture ID or Channel ID is unique from the users control standpoint and could look like in this example: "ID/Head_Dimmer/Dimmer/Dimmer".

 ### For other byte buffers protocols, mapping can be added: